 Chickenpedia also has the brilliant Hatch A Plan course to help you successfully incubate and hatch happy and healthy chicks.
 Their course offers the best advice to ensure you build your knowledge to avoid tragic disasters, as these little ones can be so sensitive to temperature!
 You can learn about the conditions and equipment needed to confidently bring new life into the world.

 From raising baby chicks to feeding and behavior, you’ll find beginner-friendly courses that’ll give you the knowledge and confidence to successfully look after your chickens for years to come on Chickenpedia.
-These courses are exclusive to members only, so use my limited time discount code (BOKBOK50) to get 50% off access today!
+These courses are exclusive to members only, so get access today!